christrain91/react-form-creator/README.md

 # React Form Creator MUI

-React components for building and rendering user created forms, this is the Material UI version that uses tools and UI built using <https://github.com/mui/material-ui>
+React components for building and rendering user created forms, built using <https://github.com/pcs-publishing/react-form-creator-core>, this is the Material UI version that uses tools and UI built using <https://github.com/mui/material-ui>

 ## Installation